-As a state employee, when you retire, if you’re enrolled in a health insurance plan, in most circumstances, it will automatically continue.
-If you have questions about your coverage, contact an ETF Benefits Specialist at 877-533-5020 or schedule an appointment.
+If you are a state employee enrolled in a health insurance plan, in most cases your coverage will automatically continue when you retire.
+For questions about your coverage, contact an ETF Benefits Specialist at (877) 533-5020 or schedule an appointment.

 If you ended your employment after 20 years of creditable service but before you’re eligible for full annuity, you can continue your coverage by completing a Continuation-Conversion Notice (ET-2311).
 Contact ETF with additional questions.

 Plan and benefit changes can be made during Open Enrollment each year.
 Review your options: